ACSESS Ontario Safety Group Program - Update on financial relief and 2019 Safety Groups

 A primary objective of ACSESS is to actively represent the industry and our membership before governments by providing input on employment legislation and regulations at the national and provincial levels.
 At the same time, ACSESS assumes a leadership role in ensuring that industry members are aware of legislation and regulatory changes which may affect their businesses and responsibilities as employers.

-The Canadian Staffing Index was 110 in May.
-The Canadian Staffing Index reflects the volume of demand for temporary staffing in Canada.
+The Canadian Staffing Index was 69 in May.
+The Canadian Staffing Index reflects the volume of labor supplied by temporary staffing agencies in Canada.
 It is based upon the number of billed hours reported by a monthly panel of leading staffing firms, and the index is not adjusted for seasonal factors.

 ASCESS discusses benefits of temporary work in Brantford Expositor